After a student picnic

 Targeting the increasing number of university students visiting the forest during a university strike, the FKF Facebook post set a tongue-in-cheek pop quiz for the dozen or so visitors who off-track in a wildlife area not far from the nest of the recovering crowned eagle family.

 “Prof. Wangari Maathai invites you to her house.
 She offers you mandazis and water during the visit.
 You enjoy yourselves, and when you go you throw the empty bottles and other rubbish on her livingroom floor.
-Is this behaviour evidence of: (a) rudeness; (b) lack of respect; (c) ignorance; or (d) all of the above?”

 The response was amazing and encouraging, with hundreds of angry comments and shares by a host of environmentally-aware Kenyans, answering (d) and demanding that their forest be treated with the respect that their Nobel Laureate would have expected.